Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been listed as the moneyline favorite a total of five times this season, and they've won each of those games.
+- The Pirates have won all seven of the games they have been favored on the moneyline this season.

-- Pittsburgh has played four times as moneyline favorites with odds of -135 or shorter, and earned a victory in each game.
+- Pittsburgh has played in five games as moneyline favorites with odds of -140 or shorter and won them all.

-- Based on this game's moneyline, the Pirates have an implied win probability of 57.4%.
+- Based on this matchup's moneyline, the Pirates' implied win probability is 58.3%.

-- Pittsburgh has combined with opponents to go over the total 13 times this season for a 13-13-0 record against the over/under.
+- In the 28 games in which bookmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 14 times (14-14-0).

-- The Pirates have had a spread set for only one outing this season, and they covered.
+- The Pirates have had a run line set for just one outing this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.